cinghie/wordpress-starter-pack/wp-content/plugins/custom-twitter-feeds/README.txt

 7. To display a feed just copy and paste the shortcode into a widget or page

 == Changelog ==
+= 1.5 =
+* New: Added a "Twitter Feeds" Gutenberg block to use in the block editor, allowing you to easily add a feed to posts and pages.
+* Tweak: Added function ctf_init() to easily rerun JavaScript for the plugin.
+* Tweak: Hide admin notices from other plugins when using the Custom Twitter Feeds settings pages.

 = 1.4.1 =
 * Tweak: Added aria-label attributes to SVG icons for improved accessibility.
 * Fix: Fixed PHP warning that occurred when a URL in the tweet text did not have a full length URL available from the Twitter API.